emberjs/guides/source/models/defining-models.md

 ### Readonly Nested Data

 Some models may have properties that are deeply nested objects of readonly data.
-The naive solution would be to define models for each nested object and use `hasMany` and `belongsTo` to recreate the nested relationship.
+The naïve solution would be to define models for each nested object and use `hasMany` and `belongsTo` to recreate the nested relationship.
 However, since readonly data will never need to be updated and saved this often results in the creation of a great deal of code for very little benefit.
-An alternate approch is to define these relationships using an attribute with no transform (`DS.attr()`).
+An alternate approach is to define these relationships using an attribute with no transform (`DS.attr()`).
 This makes it easy to access readonly values in computed properties and templates without the overhead of defining